3-part Christian and Biblical series to discussing sex with your children:

-Again, the Gilkersons offer an amazing resource with Book 2 Changes, a great guide to begin ongoing Biblical conversations with our children about puberty.
+Again, the Gilkersons offer a resource with Book 2 Changes, a great guide to begin ongoing Biblical conversations with our children about puberty.
 I want these conversations to be comfortable, not shameful and embarrassing.

 I wish these books had been around a few years ago when my eldest child was going through these changes.
 I wish I had been able to understand these concepts when I was an adolescent!

 Relationships was written for parents to read with their kids ages 11-14 years old.
 This study will help prepare your teen for sexual temptations that they are sure to encounter and give them a greater understanding of biblical sexuality.
 As Christian parents, it is of utmost importance that we’re guiding our teems through the sometimes overwhelming sexual desires and temptations they experience.
 Relationships is a series of 11 Bible studies that provide a foundational understanding of how to navigate sexual temptations and desires in a godly manner.